WheelockLab/NetworkLevelAnalysis/docs/source/using_the_gui.rst

     Trimatrix (lower triangular area) of p-values and display options

 1. TriMatrix plot of p-values for selected test.
 2. Options.
-After changing options, the ``Apply`` button must be pushed to take effect.
+After changing options, the :guilabel:`Apply` button must be pushed to take effect.
    There are also two buttons to display chord plots.
 One displays the network-level results, one displays the edge-level results.
 The options for these must be selected before the chord plots are opened.
 The chord plots will not update after they are opened.